PathologyDataScience/SCNN/README.md

 >[Mobadersany, *et al.* "Predicting cancer outcomes from histology and genomics using convolutional networks" *PNAS* published online March 12, 2018 ahead of print https://doi.org/10.1073/pnas.1717139115](http://www.pnas.org/content/early/2018/03/09/1717139115).

-We provide scripts for formatting and analyzing data, a portable Docker container that encapsulates a executable software, documentation, and data used to generate the results shown in the paper.
+We provide scripts for formatting and analyzing data, a portable Docker container that encapsulates an executable software, documentation, and data used to generate the results shown in the paper.

 ## 3/12/2018 Update
 We are working to document and organize the software and scripts.
 We anticipate that everything will posted here by Friday 3/16.
 We apologize for the delay.

 ## Data
-The results in this paper were generated using whole-slide .svs images of parafin embedded sections from The Cancer Genome Atlas.
+The results in this paper were generated using whole-slide .svs images of paraffin embedded sections from The Cancer Genome Atlas.
 These images are publically available and hosted at the [NCI Genomic Data Commons](https://gdc.cancer.gov/) (GDC) Legacy Archive.
 A full list of the whole-slide image files used in the paper is available in /data/rois.txt.
 Note that the whole-slide image files and even the extracted regions-of-interest (ROIs) are quite large and so these are not hosted here.

 ### Downloading the data
 GDC does not currently enable direct querying of the TCGA diagnostic images for a specific project.
-To generate a list of the files for download, you have to first generate a manifest of all whole-slide images in TCGA (both frozen and diagnostic), filter the frozen section images in this list, and then match the identifiers against the sample identifiers (TCGA-##-####) for the project(s) of interest.
+To generate a list of the files to download, you have to first generate a manifest of all whole-slide images in TCGA (both frozen and diagnostic), filter the frozen section images in this list, and then match the identifiers against the sample identifiers (TCGA-##-####) for the project(s) of interest.

 The manifest for all TCGA whole-slide images can be generated using the GDC Legacy Archive query:
 ```